 What Is the Fighters' Innovation Culture?

 The Nippon-Ham Fighters stand out as the most innovative franchise among NPB's 12 teams.
 Their bold decision to relocate from Tokyo to Hokkaido in 2004 was unprecedented in Japanese baseball.
 In their first year in Sapporo, the team drew approximately 1.78 million fans to the Sapporo Dome, driving a surge in Pacific League attendance.
 In 2016, the Fighters successfully developed Shohei Ohtani as a two-way player, defying conventional wisdom that a player could not pitch and hit at the professional level.
 GM Hiroshi Yoshimura pursued a draft strategy focused on high school players, aggressively selecting high-profile talents such as Sho Nakata and Kotaro Kiyomiya.
-This article examines the background and results of the Fighters' culture of innovation.
+The Fighters' innovation is not mere publicity but a strategic effort to fundamentally transform the franchise's revenue structure and competitiveness.
+The process by which a team that was overshadowed by the Giants during the Tokyo Dome era established its own brand in the new frontier of Hokkaido stands as one of the most successful cases in Japanese professional sports management.

 The Hokkaido Relocation and Community-Based Management